 After experimenting with the Project xCloud initiative, Microsoft recently announced that players would be able to access a cloud gaming service.
 Microsoft aimed to incorporate a cloud gaming service with their existing Xbox Game Pass Ultimate membership, starting September 2020.

-As other cloud gaming services, like Stadia gained popularity among gamers, Microsoft knew they needed to develop something competitive.
-The xCloud initiative and new Game Pass cloud gaming feature are those efforts to directly compete with services like Stadia.
+With Stadia, a cloud-based gaming service, becoming incredibly popular with gamers, Microsoft had to step up so they could stay in the competition.
+The xCloud initiative and new Game Pass cloud gaming feature are those efforts to compete with services like Stadia directly.

-CEO Satya Nadella said the company internally referred to the xCloud initiative as “Netflix for games.”
-Many of the 50 games available through the xCloud preview will be available in the Game Pass cloud computing platform, and Microsoft has announced that more than 100 titles would be available when the service launches.
+CEO Satya Nadella stated that the company internally referred to the xCloud endeavor as “Netflix for games.”
+With the xCloud preview, you get 50 games.
+You can also access most of these through the Game Pass cloud computing program.
+Microsoft announced that they have more than 100 titles ready to add once xCloud is officially made public.

 Although it’d be amazing if we only had to depend on game streaming services instead of PCs and gaming consoles, we haven’t arrived at this level of innovation quite yet.
 However, Microsoft is currently cooking up something interesting for customers, whether they enjoy using a console or like to stream.
 The idea that they are a company of the past must have forced them to develop new products and tailor them to their customers’ preferences.

 In today’s world, companies are continually being pushed to modify and expand their products and services; Microsoft has chosen to appease their loyal customers in an effort to keep them around.
 They can no longer afford to ignore customer demand to diversify their options.
 The company must continue to expand its manufacturing to include various systems customers can choose from according to their individual needs.
 Because Microsoft is becoming so flexible and actively working to keep their customers, they’ll likely push the Xbox back to the top of the gaming console list.